Eldeston/Creative-Computing/Year 2 - Semester 2/1 - Mobile App Dev/Documents/Obsidian - A Note Taking App Analysis.md

 # Introduction

 Obsidian.
 Obsidian is a free, powerful, and customizable note taking app that utilizes Markdown to write down notes .
 Note takers write their notes using the Markdown pipeline to write efficiently while offering great customization.
 Obsidian is available in iOS, Android, Mac, Windows, and Linux systems.
-Obsidian has paid plans for device synchronization cross platform.
-Obsidian can use plugins to add on top of the existing features Obsidian has or make one yourself anywhere on any device.

 # Purpose - Who is it for?
 ## Targeted Audience

-Obsidian can be for individuals who are new to note writing but want a more customization.
+Obsidian can be for individuals who are new to note writing but want more customization.
 Obsidian can also be for programmers who've had experience with documentation with Markdown in Github.

 ## Problem

-The common problem with modern notetaking apps is that these notes can be easily lost when you move into a new device or platform.
+The problem with modern notetaking apps is that these notes can be easily lost when you move into a new device or platform.
 Users would have to move them manually before they completely move on to their new device.
 These apps often keep notes online, making them inaccessible offline.
 Another problem is that there was no universal file format for notes.
 In other words, you'd require a specific app to open and read the notes.

 ## Solution

-Obsidian solves both through Markdown.
-Markdown is an open text file format that can be accessed as plaintext .
+Obsidian solves both these through Markdown.
+Markdown is an open text file format that can be accessed as plaintext.
 It can be accessed by any ordinary text editor.
 It also exists as a file that can be easily transferred via cloud and can be accessed in any device completely offline.

 Obsidian also brings other features to the table.
 Key features such as its canvas view, command palette, and its graph view which gives users more ways to organize their notes and formulate ideas.
+Customization features are also available for themes and plugins made by Obsidian or its community.

 # Aesthetics - How does it look?